 The Pilot is a multi-level bar with nigh on a hundred years history.
-Back in the day artists, writers and musicians hung out at the spot that still regularly features live music, but nowadays it’s more home to area 9-to-5ers and huge groups of students who take refuge on their huge rooftop patio.
+Back in the day artists, writers and musicians hung out at the spot that still regularly features live music, but nowadays it’s more home to area 9-to-5ers and large groups of students who take refuge on their huge rooftop patio.

 Named in homage to WWII fighter pilots, the original Pilot Grill opened on Yonge Street in 1944 and legend has it that regulars picked up and moved the bar themselves to its present day location.